jwittrup/metiri24_apero/content/services/_index.md

 layout: single
 ---

+# Performance management
+Successful performance measurement requires a lot of effort.
+It is crucial, of course, to choose the right indicators, but it is also almost always also necessary to clean messy data and to analyze the data thoroughly.
+Most importantly, the indicators need to be presented and applied in the most effective way.
+I have a wealth of experience helping organizations through all those phases.

 # Smart case weighting
 Any serious assessment of judicial performance - whether at court or individual level - requires some sort of case weighting.
 Unfortunately, the traditional approach to case weighting is very time-consuming.
 In addition the adopted weights need to be updated and reassessed frequently.